MauricioB16B/asyncSerial/README.md

-A simple non bloking Serial read and write
+A simple non bloking Serial read and write.